 The sweetheart neckline, with its shape resembling the top of a heart, accentuates the décolletage and gives you a longer and leaner appearance.
 If you love the style but have a larger bust or are looking for a smidge more modesty, opt for the semi-sweetheart, which falls a bit higher up on the chest.

 Modern and clean, a straight neckline is often seen on strapless dresses.
 Just like the sweetheart, it accentuates the décolletage and collarbones but provides a little more coverage and security.

-A v-neck dress is ideal for those looking for the appearance of a longer torso, whether it’s a slight or dramatic dip.
-V-neck dresses usually have sleeves or straps which create some added flair and support.
+A V-neck dress is ideal for those looking to give the appearance of a longer torso, whether it’s a slight or dramatic dip.
+This style usually has sleeves or straps, which create added flair and support.

-For the more daring bride, a plunging neckline dips low to accentuate your décolletage, elongate your torso, and add a sexy flash of skin.
+For the bold bride, a plunging neckline accentuates your décolletage, elongates your torso, and flashes some skin.
 While most plunges come with illusion paneling to ward off wardrobe malfunctions, plenty of brides rock the style illusion-less.
 If you’re looking to wear long sleeves on your big day, a plunge is a great way to balance out the coverage!

-Made famous by icons such as Grace Kelly and Audrey Hepburn, the high neckline hits at the base or above the neck and provides the most coverage of any bridal style.
-Don’t want to feel too buttoned-up?
+Made famous by icons such as Grace Kelly and Audrey Hepburn, the high neckline hits at the base of or above the neck and provides the most coverage of any bridal style.
+Don’t want to feel too buttoned up?
 Illusion details are common in high necklines and can soften up the sophisticated look.